mixi-inc/omniauth-mixi/README.md

 You will obviously have to put in your key and secret, which you get when you register your app with Partner Dashboard.

+When you define like the Builder above, you will retrieve basic user's informations.
+If you want to retrieve minimum information set only, the parameter ':info_level' can be used:

+    Rails.application.config.middleware.use OmniAuth::Builder do
+      provider :mixi, 'consumer_key', 'consumer_secret', :info_level => :min
+    end

 Now just follow the README at: https://github.com/intridea/omniauth

 ## How To Launch Example